 - Aguafaba: Aguafaba is the liquid leftover from cooked chickpeas.
 It can be whipped to make mayo, meringues, mousse, pavlovas and marshmallow cream, macaroons and more.
 Or you can use the liquid “as is” as an egg binder to make croquette, meatballs, meatloaf, potato (or any other vegetable) cakes.
 3 tablespoons of aguafaba equal 1 egg.
 Learn how to make the most amazing mayonnaise with aguafaba.

 - Vinegar: Keep it handy to add when making cakes and cupcakes.
+Apple cider vinegar is my fave, but regular white vinegar will work fine too.

 - Sweetened Condensed Milk: Condensed milk can also be used as an egg replacement in cakes, muffins and sweet bread. ¼ cup condensed milk can be used in place of 1 egg.
 If you are using sweetened condensed milk, reduce the quantity of sugar called in the recipe by half.